osthread/Trinix/bot-legal-docs/terms-of-service.md

 By using the Bot, you agree to:
 - Follow Discord's Terms of Service and Community Guidelines.
 - Not use the Bot for illegal, harmful, or abusive purposes.
-- Avoid exploiting or reverse-engineering the Bot.
+- No exploiting or reverse-engineering.
 - Ensure the Bot's use does not violate the rules of your Discord server.

 ---